 Bonefish Tarpon Trust Conservation Captain

-Multiple publications including Atlantic Salmon Journal and Sporting Classics
+Publications including ESPN, Atlantic Salmon Journal, and Sporting Classics

 click link for Article on Preparing for your First Bonefish Trip